-The University of Wisconsin Division of General Surgery, a leader in teaching, research, patient care and service, is accepting applications for a one-year fellowship in Endocrine Surgery beginning July 1.
+The University of Wisconsin Division of General Surgery, a leader in teaching, research, patient care and service, is accepting applications for a one-year fellowship in Endocrine Surgery beginning August 1 the following year.

 This fellowship provides a unique learning opportunity and aims to train a surgeon in the clinical care and operative management of patients with endocrine diseases including disorders of the thyroid, parathyroid, adrenal and GI neuroendocrine system.
 This fellowship targets surgeons who are engaged in academic pursuits in endocrine surgery and who can become leaders in the field.

 The fellow will be engaged in the multidisciplinary care of the patient with endocrine disease and will have the opportunity to work with experts in endocrine pathology, nuclear imaging, and medical endocrinology.

 We have an active multidisciplinary clinical research group which coordinates research and clinical trials and is supported by departmental statisticians, a clinical trials office and an IRB coordinator.